0zzyx/bcnode-rick/README.md

-# bcnode-rick fork change made to latest build considered as 0.8.2 (latest) for 15.09.2018
+# bcnode-rick fork change made to build considered as earlier 0.8.2 for 15.09.2018
 ## It's really weird.
 It's about to get a whole lot weirder, Morty.
 Build the new image using something like this: